We believe in life without cancer.

 Once the result comes back from the lab, you will be notified and setup with a post-test consultation.
 The results will be one or a combination of the following for each specified gene.

 - Positive Genetic Test Results could alert you to a significantly higher probability of getting cancer at an early age and throughout life.
-Although only 10% of cancers come from predetermined genetics passed through your parents, this subset of patients may have up to a 5-fold increase in cancer risk.
+Although only 10 percent of cancers come from predetermined genetics passed through your parents, this subset of patients may have up to a 5-fold increase in cancer risk.
 This may lead to recommendations for increased and/or early screening.
 Most enhanced screenings that meet the guidelines are covered by insurance and in some cases preventative surgery may also be covered by insurance.

 - Negative Test Results do not eliminate your cancer risk, but are a reassuring finding.
 Through the genetic consultation process we look at all risk factors utilizing an evidence-based approach.
 As a result of the genetic consulting session, the 5-year and lifetime risk for various cancers are numerically calculated and given to you.
 This information may still qualify you for high-risk screening and/or you may speak to a provider about reducing those risk factors.

 - A Variant of Unknown Significance (VUS) is neither positive nor negative.
 It simply means the identified mutation or variant is still being researched.
-Most VUS’ often result in transitioning to negative, however there still remains a small risk of it becoming positive at some point in the future as well.
+When more information is learned, most VUS’ become negative results, however there is a small risk of it becoming positive at some point in the future as well.
 Updates on the significance of these findings will be communicated by the testing company.
 You can also reach out to your physician or genetic counselor to inquire about updates on your VUS results.

 Since your panel may contain many genes, there could be many variations of results containing Positives, Negatives, and VUS’.